Preparing for Your Visit

 - If your physician requires you to have a CT scan with contrast, you will be given a questionnaire to see if you can have the dye.
 Contrast is dye that is used to show the physician where the tumor is located.

-- The therapist will tell you when the CT scan is ready to start and then you will be asked to leave the room.
+- The therapist will tell you when the CT scan is ready to start.
+It is quick and painless.

 - Afterwards, photos will be taken of the treatment area and small marks will be made on your body to identify the area of treatment.
 These photos and marks ensure the therapist will position you correctly for your daily treatments.